Small Batch Dinner Rolls

 However, the reward is worth it.
 Nothing beats eating fresh Small Batch Dinner Rolls from scratch.

-You can make these dinner rolls to eat with soup and holiday meals.
-I always have a batch ready for Christmas and Easter.
+Or make them for holiday meals.
+I always have a small batch of yeast rolls ready for Christmas and Easter.

 If you’re scared of baking with yeast, don’t be!
 I’ll walk you through how to make bread dough from scratch.

-Really all you need to worry about is using yeast before its expiration date and making sure your liquid is the correct temperature.
+Really all you need to worry about making yeast rolls is using yeast before its expiration date and making sure your liquid is the correct temperature.
 Two very easy tasks.

-Also this is an eggless dinner rolls recipe.
-Whether you’re out of eggs or you have allergies, you can still enjoy these homemade dinner rolls.
+And if you’re still not quite sold on this recipe, they’re no egg dinner rolls.
+Whether you’re out of eggs or you have an egg allergy, you can still enjoy these small dinner rolls.

 What is yeast?